Magic (cryptography)

 Magic was an Allied cryptanalysis project during World War II.
 It involved the United States Army's Signals Intelligence Service (SIS) and the United States Navy's Communication Special Unit.

 Codebreaking

 Magic was set up to combine the US government's cryptologic capabilities in one organization dubbed the Research Bureau.
 Intelligence officers from the Army and Navy (and later civilian experts and technicians) were all under one roof.
 Although they worked on a series of codes and cyphers, their most important successes involved RED, BLUE, and PURPLE.

 RED

-In 1923, a US Navy officer acquired a stolen copy of the Secret Operating Code codebook used by the Japanese Navy during World War I. Photographs of the codebook were given to the cryptanalysts at the Research Desk and the processed code was kept in red-colored folders (to indicate its Top Secret classification).
+In 1923, a US Navy officer acquired a stolen copy of the Secret Operating Code codebook used by the Imperial Japanese Navy during World War I. Photographs of the codebook were given to the cryptanalysts at the Research Desk and the processed code was kept in red-colored folders (to indicate its Top Secret classification).
 This code was called "RED".

 BLUE

 In 1930, the Japanese government created a more complex code that was codenamed BLUE, although RED was still being used for low-level communications.
 It was quickly broken by the Research Desk no later than 1932.
 US Military Intelligence COMINT listening stations began monitoring command-to-fleet, ship-to-ship, and land-based communications.